nextcryptodeal/abhinavcrypto/README.md

-in this guide, i’ll walk you through how to deploy a simple contract on base and claim the deployer role from guild. step 1: create an etherscan api key go to http://etherscan.io, create an account and generate an api key. since base explorer (basescan) is powered by Etherscan, the same api key works for verification.
+in this guide, i’ll walk you through how to deploy a simple contract on base and claim the deployer role from guild. step 1: create an etherscan api key go to http://etherscan.io, create an account and generate an api key. since base explorer (basescan) is powered by Etherscan, the same api key works for verification. step 2: open remix and set the api key for your deployment